Cancer Support Services

 Cancer Pain Management

 Coping with the pain often associated with cancer at all stages of the disease can take a toll on patients and their caregivers.
 Effective, customized pain management can allow patients to continue with treatment and improve their quality of life.
 Decreasing the levels of pain and increasing comfort can also boost a patient’s immune system, ward off infection and potentially increase the body’s natural defense again tumor progression.
-The physicians at the Sackler Center for Pain Management at Greenwich Hospital offer support and guidance on pain management specific to each individual's diagnosis.
+The physicians at the Greenwich Hospital Center for Pain Management offer support and guidance on pain management specific to each individual's diagnosis.
 For information or an appointment, call 203-422-7970.

 I Can Cope Cancer Series